 An actuarial valuation report is prepared annually by the Board's Actuary, Cheiron Inc., to apply appropriate assumptions and determine funding requirements.
-As of June 30, 2019, the System's market value of assets increased from \$1.7 billion to \$1.8 billion, a 2% increase over the fiscal year 2018 net value of assets.
-The Total Pension Liability (TPL) at June 30, 2019 was \$2.52 billion.
-Compared with the market value of assets of \$1.76 billion, there is a Net Pension Liability (NPL) of \$0.76 billion as provided on page 34.
-This represents an increase of \$63 million in NPL from fiscal year 2018.
-Investment gains and contributions contributed to the decrease.
+As of June 30, 2020, ERS market value of assets decreased from \$1.76 billion to \$1.71 billion, a 3% decrease over the fiscal year 2019 net value of assets.
+The Total Pension Liability (TPL) at June 30, 2020 was \$2.57 billion.
+Compared with the market value of assets of \$1.71 billion, there is a Net Pension Liability (NPL) of \$0.86 billion as provided on page 34.
+This represents an increase of \$52 million in NPL from fiscal year 2019.
+Low investment gains was the main reason for the decrease.
 The NPL is the Total Pension Liabilities (TPL) less the Plan Fiduciary Net Position (FNP).
 All data related to GASB 67 is provided in the required supplemental section and in the notes to the basic financial statements.

-For funding purposes, the actuarial liability of \$2.52 billion, was based on a discount rate assumption of 7.0% for active members and 6.5% for retired members.
-The actuarial value of assets, which is a smoothed asset value used for funding purposes was \$1.8 billion as of June 30, 2019.
-When compared to the actuarial liability, there was an unfunded actuarial liability of \$0.68 billion.
-The System's actuarial funded ratio, which is the ratio of actuarial assets to actuarial liability, decreased from 74.1% last year to 73.0%.
+For funding purposes, the actuarial liability of \$2.57 billion was based on a discount rate assumption of 7.0% for active members and 6.5% for retired members.
+The actuarial value of assets, which is a smoothed asset value used for funding purposes was \$1.88 billion as of June 30, 2020.
+When compared to the actuarial liability, there was an unfunded actuarial liability of \$0.69 billion.
+The System's actuarial funded ratio, which is the ratio of actuarial assets to actuarial liability, increased from 73.0% last year to 73.3%.
+This slight increase is due to the funding policy adopted by the board, which provides for the unfunded actuarial liability to be amortized over a period of 20 years.

-Normal cost, which is the cost for earning an additional year of pension service, increased from 7.27% to 7.52%.
+Normal cost, which is the cost for earning an additional year of pension service, increased from 7.52% to 7.54%.
 The board's adopted policy of a fixed 20-year amortization period to achieve 100% funding was scheduled through the plan year ending June 30, 2031 but a one-year, one-time extension was adopted as at June 30, 2019.
-There are now 13 years of amortization periods remaining and 100% funding target is June 30, 2032.
+There are now 12 years of amortization periods remaining and 100% funding target is June 30, 2032.

 The required employer contribution is determined actuarially, based on the normal cost of accrual of benefits and amortization of the unfunded actuarial liability offset by employee contributions.
-The recommended net lump sum City contribution increased by \$2.3 million from \$87,541,882 in fiscal year 2018, to \$89,866,171 for fiscal year 2019.
-The City's contribution is expected to decrease by \$2.9 million to \$86,953,791 for fiscal year 2020.
-Overall, this represents an increase as a percentage of payroll from 21.91% to 22.98% in fiscal year 2019 and then a decrease to 21.55% in fiscal year 2020.
+The recommended net lump sum City contribution decreased by \$2.9 million from \$89,866,171 in fiscal year 2019 to \$86,953,801 for fiscal year 2020.
+The City's contribution is expected to increase by \$5.7 million to \$92,637,053 for fiscal year 2021.
+Overall, this represents a decrease as a percentage of payroll from 22.98% to 21.55% in fiscal year 2020 and then an increase to 22.07% in fiscal year 2021.